nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ## Components

 IOT Device composed of a `Nucleo -f401re Board` , `Power Source` , `LoRa` module and following Sensors:

+- *Nucleo -f401re Board* [*see here*](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) is a 32-bit ARM based microcontroller.
+THe board will run RIOTOS used to make it as easy as possible the coding of network functionalities and sensor drivers

 - Photoresistors like [*CdS photoresistor*](https://www.adafruit.com/product/161) used to evaluate the Light level of the specific Road or square during night time

 - Passive Infrared Sensors like [*ZTP-135BS*](https://www.mouser.it/ProductDetail/Amphenol-Advanced-Sensors/ZTP-135BS?qs=w0nOqLG47DjVzY%252BqattwWw%3D%3D) to extrapolate how many people will pass through that street within night time frames